prcore/docs/content/getting-started/steps/_index.md

 ### Stream new events data

-You also can let your system stream the new events data to the system.
-The system will process the new events data and provide prescription results after the data is processed.
+You also can let your business management system stream the new events data to PrCore.
+PrCore will process the new events data and provide prescription results after the data is processed.

 {{< mermaid class="text-center" >}}